 Early on I was so concerned about doing grief right.
 Am I feeling what I’m supposed to feel?
 Am I doing the right things?
 Confusion, anxiety, exhaustion, and sadness made it difficult to think at times.
 I read books: A Grief Observed (C.S.
-Lewis), Understanding Your Grief (Alan D. Wolfelt), Experiencing Grief (H. Normal Wright), Grieving with Hope (Samuel J Hodges).
+Lewis), Understanding Your Grief (Alan D. Wolfelt), Experiencing Grief (H. Norman Wright), Grieving with Hope (Samuel J Hodges).
 I finally realized there is no “right” way to grieve.
 I often wished for a roadmap, a timeline.
 But I learned to keep walking even when I couldn’t figure it out, and experienced again that God is always there.

 Doing things to remember Al has also been important.
 I retraced our most memorable anniversary vacation.
 I had a memory quilt made from some of Al’s clothes.
-I made a shadow box of items related to his funeral and included our wedding rings.
+And I made a shadow box of items related to his funeral and included our wedding rings.
 I’ve watched over and over the slideshow of pictures we prepared a year ago to remember his life.
 When an ambush of grief washes over me emotionally, I take time to stop and cry.
-And yes, those ambushes happen much less frequently than they did during the initial weeks.
+And yes, those ambushes happen less frequently than they did during the initial weeks.

 My advice: consciously give both your head and your heart attention.
 Seek out godly wise input from books, support groups, people, Scripture, etc. Study grief, so to speak.
 Doing so does not make it OK, but it helps you find your own path through the wilderness.

 And also find ways to honor the emotional journey you are on.
 God created us human beings with feelings, limitations, emotions, desires, needs, fears, etc. Embrace them.
 Go there!
 But then make the decision to keep going.
 Don’t park there.
 Feel it, and then take one more step no matter how difficult it is to do so.
-Tweet that.